auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_05.md

 ## Important Notes

-The checkpoint will be graded based on the output of your programs, the correctness of the structure of your repository, and the style of your code.
-You may be penalized and receive a lower grade if the printed text by your program does not match (wrong letters, additional spaces, or newlines, incorrectly computed result) the correct one.
-Please check your code and output before submitting it to GitHub or Moodle.
-Ensure the outcome of your program matches the specified output on this page.
-Do not forget to print a `\n` control sequence to go to a new line after the last message from your program.
+The checkpoint will be graded based on your programs' output, the correctness of your repository structure, and the style of your code.
+You may be penalized and receive a lower grade if your program's output does not exactly match the expected output (wrong letters, extra spaces or newlines, or an incorrectly computed result).
+Please check your code and output before submitting your work to GitHub or Moodle.
+Ensure your program's output matches the specified output on this page.
+Print a `\n` newline after the final line of your program's output.
 Format real numbers precisely to the number of decimal places specified in the sample output.

+Ensure your code style is consistent: indent code properly, separate logical blocks with a blank line, and use variable names that follow a consistent naming style and concisely describe the data they store.
+The code style for all files must conform to the configuration in `.clang-format`.
+By default, `.clang-format` is set to the WebKit style; see the [WebKit Code Style Guidelines](https://webkit.org/code-style-guidelines) for details.
+If you prefer a different style, update `.clang-format` accordingly.
+Ensure that your source files adhere to the selected style.
+If you receive the error `The file is not formatted consistently with the '.clang-format' configuration.` from the grader, it means you failed to follow the selected style in the `.clang-format` file.
+Format your source code manually or use CLion's autoformatting tools.
+However, we recommend starting with manual formatting to build good programming habits.

-Ensure that your code style is consistent, meaning the code is properly indented, groups of code are separated by blank lines, variable names are consistent in naming style, and describe in a compact manner the data stored in them.
-Your files and directories must be properly named as per the requirements outlined at the bottom of the page.
-Moreover, your repository should not contain additional files with unrelated code, especially within the folder designated for lab tasks.
-If you are told to use a particular function, you must base your solution on that function even if there exists a better solution without the use of it.
+Your files and directories must be named according to the requirements outlined at the bottom of this page.
+Moreover, your repository must not contain extraneous files or unrelated code, especially within the folder designated for lab tasks.

+If you are instructed to use a particular function, you must base your solution on that function, even if a better solution exists without it.

 Do not hesitate to contact your practice instructor if you have any questions.

 ---